Moving a house turned out to be fraught with complications, but eventually Big Pink reached its new site mostly in one piece.

 According to the census bureau, the average American family can expect to move its entire household several times.
-Few families, though, actually move an entire house ... yet that's just what my husband, Craig, and I found ourselves doing.
+Few families, though, actually move an entire house.
+Yet moving a house is exactly what my husband, Craig, and I found ourselves doing some years ago.

-Although the project was fraught with problems, such as long delays and cost overruns, we're glad we did it.
+Although the project has been fraught with problems, long delays, and cost overruns, we're glad we did it.
 Our recycled house fits our needs and provides us with comfortable living space while we continue to remodel it.
 Best of all, we got the dwelling at a fraction of the median cost of a home in this country, which now stands at $71,900!

-Old-time readers might remember my "Report From" (see "57 Acres and Independence," MOTHER N0.
-50, page 44), which told how, in the spring of 1975, we bought a parcel of land in Wisconsin's north woods and moved into a little rented farmhouse three miles from our homestead.
+Old-time readers might remember my "Report From" (see A Homesteader's Life in Wisconsin), which told how, in the spring of 1975, we bought a parcel of land in Wisconsin's north woods and moved into a little rented farmhouse three miles from our homestead.
 At that time, we had high hopes of building a log house on our property, but as many a homesteader can attest, the best-laid plans oft go awry.

 All kinds of events kept us from completing that building: another baby, a fight with the electric utility company over herbicide spraying, lack of money, and lack of time.
 But the blow that stopped us in mid-project was a lawsuit over a log that got away and hurt a friend who was helping to heft it up onto the wall.
 Needless to say, the accident was upsetting, but when our friend sued us for $15,000, we were shocked!
 Even though our renters' insurance paid the suit, it took better than a year to resolve the matter.
 (In retrospect, we were very glad we had paid the small premiums for that policy before the accident, because we could have easily lost much more than our pride.)